-TABLE 12Output Options
+TABLE 12 Output Options

 Option Action - C Compiles only; produces object (.o) files, but suppresses linking. -dryrun Shows all the command lines that would be issued by the driver, but does not run any of them. -E Runs only the preprocessor on the C++ source files and sends the result to stdout.
-Does not compile. -erroff Suppresses compiler warning messages. -errtags Displays the message tag for each warning message.
+Does not compile. -erroff Suppresses compiler warning messages. -errtags Displays the message tag for each warning message. -errwarn If the indicated warning message is issued, compiler exits with a failure status. -filt Suppresses the filtering that the compiler applies to linker error messages. -G Builds a dynamic shared library instead of an executable file.
+Does not link any libraries by default. -H Prints the path names of included files. -o filename Sets name of the output or executable file to filename .

-Option Action -errwarn If the indicated warning message is issued, compiler exits with a failure status. -filt Suppresses the filtering that the compiler applies to linker error messages. -G Builds a dynamic shared library instead of an executable file.
-H Prints the path names of included files. -o filename Sets name of the output or executable file to filename .
-P Only preprocesses source; outputs to .i file. -Qproduce sourcetype Causes the CC driver to produce output of the type sourcetype . -s Strips the symbol table out of the executable file. -verbose=vlst Controls compiler verbosity. +w Prints extra warnings where necessary. +w2 Prints still more warnings where appropriate. -w Suppresses warning messages. -xdumpmacros Prints information about macros such as definition, location defined and undefined, and locations used. -xe Performs only syntax and semantic checking on the source file but does not produce any object or executable code. -xhelp=flags Displays a summary list of compiler options -xM Outputs makefile dependency information. -xM1 Generates dependency information, but excludes /usr/include -xtime Reports execution time for each compilation phase. -xwe Converts all warnings to errors. -z arg Linker option.
+Option Action P Only preprocesses source; outputs to .i file. -Qproduce sourcetype Causes the CC driver to produce output of the type sourcetype . -s Strips the symbol table out of the executable file. -shared Passes the -G option to the link editor to produce a shared object rather than a dynamically linked executable.
+Links default system libraries. -verbose=vlst Controls compiler verbosity. +w Prints extra warnings where necessary. +w2 Prints still more warnings where appropriate. w Suppresses warning messages. -xdumpmacros Prints information about macros such as definition, location defined and undefined, and locations used. -xe Performs only syntax and semantic checking on the source file but does not produce any object or executable code. -xhelp=flags Displays a summary list of compiler options -xM Outputs makefile dependency information. -×M1 Generates dependency information, but excludes /usr/include -xtime Reports execution time for each compilation phase. -xwe Converts all warnings to errors. - z arg Linker option.